biocore/qiime/doc/tut_data_analysis_steps.rst

 or different disease states (lean vs. obese).
 The basic output of this comparison is a square matrix where a "distance" is calculated between every pair of samples reflecting the similarity between the samples.
-The data in this distance matrix can be visualized with clustering analyses, namely Principal Coordinate Analysis (PCoA) and hierarchical clustering (UPGMA).
+The data in this distance matrix can be visualized with clustering analyses, namely Principal Coordinate Analysis (PCoA) and UPGMA clustering.
 Like alpha diversity, there are many possible metrics which can be calculated with the QIIME pipeline - the full list of options can be seen by passing option -s to the script :file:`beta_diversity.py`.
 For our example, we will calculate the unweighted unifrac metric, which is a phylogenetic measure used